-Which House Problems Should I Fix First: The Foundation or the Roof?
+Which House Problem Should I Fix First: The Foundation or The Roof?

 Everything rests on your home’s foundation.
 If it’s compromised, the whole structure is compromised as well.
 If you repair your roof first without fixing your home’s foundation, your new roof may develop wrinkles or waves when work is performed.